suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Airbnb-Home-Prices-Prediction/blob/main/images/Decision%20Tree%20Hyperparameter%20tuning%20(Max%20depth).png"/>

-Decision trees are known for thier interpretability.
-After considering the best depth for the tree and looking at the tree, we can get to see that neighbourhood_Woodside was an important factor to determine the overall prices of houses.
-This was followed by longitude and neighbourhood_Midland_Beach features that were also important to determine the prices.
+Decision trees are renowned for their **interpretability**, allowing us to gain valuable insights into the factors affecting the target variable.
+After optimizing the **tree depth** and analyzing the tree structure, we observed that the 'neighborhood_Woodside' feature played a crucial role in determining house prices.
+Subsequently, the 'longitude' and 'neighborhood_Midland_Beach' features also emerged as significant factors influencing **property** values.

 <img src = "https://github.com/suhasmaddali/Airbnb-Home-Prices-Prediction/blob/main/images/DT%20Feature%20Importance.png"/>